square/grange-server/README.md

 --------

 * Read-only serving of cluster YAML files on disk.
 * `-parse` option to dry-run parse source files and not start the server.
+Will return non-zero exit code if any warnings were emitted.
 * Reloads configuration file in response to HUP signal.
 Allows dynamic log level and cluster changes.